jagodevreede/sdkman-ui/README.md

 osx will complain about unable to verify developer identity, click ok and then go to privacy & security settings under system settings and click "Open Anyway".
 Then follow on screen instructions.

+### Linux

+First install [SDKMAN](https://sdkman.io/) if you have not already done so. as SDKman UI relies on SDKMAN.

+Download the latest version with the correct cpu type (x86_64 or aarch64) and extract the zip, then run the `sdkman-ui` from the terminal.
+If you run it without a terminal it will freeze up.

+#### Arch linux notes

+If the application loads but without text, then you might need to install the following package

+  sudo pacman -S ttf-dejavu

 ## build steps:

 - `sdk u java 22.1.0.1.r17-gln` or manually install from https://github.com/gluonhq/graal/releases